Metropolitan Subdivision: Georgetown Branch

-The Georgetown Branch ran from a junction north of the Silver Spring station in a broad 11-mile arc to the Georgetown area of Washington, D.C.
-The branch was built between 1892 and 1910.
-It was originally intended to be a B&O extension that would cross the Potomac River near the Chain Bridge, but in 1904, the B&O reached an agreement with the Pennsylvania Railroad to use the Long Bridge over the Potomac, nearly six miles downstream.
-So the B&O used the Georgetown Branch as a spur to serve local industries in Silver Spring, Chevy Chase, Bethesda, and Georgetown.
-Engineering features that were built on the branch included the Rock Creek Trestle in Chevy Chase, the Dalecarlia Tunnel, and a through-truss bridge over the Chesapeake and Ohio Canal.
+The line was originally intended to be a B&O extension that would cross the Potomac River near the Chain Bridge, but in 1904, the B&O reached an agreement with the Pennsylvania Railroad to use the Long Bridge over the Potomac, nearly six miles downstream.
+So the Georgetown Branch remained a spur serving local industries in Georgetown and the Maryland communities of Silver Spring, Chevy Chase, and Bethesda.